cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     return (group_commitment, z)
 ~~~

 The output from the aggregation step is the output signature (R, z).
-This signature encoding
+For every FROST ciphersuite
-is the same for all FROST ciphersuites specified in {{ciphersuites}}.
+specified in {{ciphersuites}}, this signature is encoded using the format in {{sig-encoding}}.

 The Coordinator SHOULD verify this signature using the group public key before publishing or
 releasing the signature.
 Signature verification is as specified for the corresponding